cloudfour/guides/css/README.md

 ### Composition

-If two components need to be combined in order to define overriding styles for a specific use case, then this should be done within a context-specific style sheet:
+When combining two components for specific overrides, do this in a context-specific style sheet:

 ```css
 /* sections/search.css */